guynir42/AstroRetriever/README.md

 proj = Project(name='project_name', cfg_file="project_name.cfg", cfg_key="project")
 ```

-The `cfg_file` must be an absolute path, otherwise it should be
+The `cfg_file` can be an absolute path, otherwise it should be
 specified without a relative path, and is assumed to be in the `configs` folder.
 In addition, even if the `cfg_file` and `cfg_key` are not specified,
 the `Parameters` object of the project will try to find a file
 named `configs/<project name>.yaml` and look for a `project` key in it.
 Only if `cfg_file` is specified, the code will raise an error if no such file exists.
+If `cfg_file=None` the default file will be searched for, but will not raise an exception
+if no such file exists (named after the project and stored in the `configs` folder).
-To explicitly avoid loading a config file, use `cfg_file=None`.
+To explicitly avoid loading a config file, use `cfg_file=False`.
 Note that passing arguments to a sub-object (e.g., `Analysis` inside a `Project`)
 the user will pass an `analysis_kwargs` dictionary to the `Project` constructor.
 In the config file, these arguments should be specified under the `analysis` key,